mhsnrafi/auth-product-api-django/README.md

-Here’s an updated **README.md** that includes instructions for setting up Swagger and ReDoc API documentation using `drf-yasg`, in addition to the previous content:
+Here’s the updated **README.md** file along with the test automation scripts for setting up the project in both development and production environments.

 ---